menu

 Occupations and Workforce

-When you are in Piedmont, you'll notice that it is more blue-collar than most other communities in America.
-36.68% of Piedmont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Piedmont is a blue-collar town, with 36.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Piedmont is a city of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Piedmont who work in sales jobs (11.61%), healthcare (11.61%), and teaching (8.97%).

 Also of interest is that Piedmont has more people living here who work in computers and math than 95% of the places in the US.